Charlotte Casiraghi: Personal life

-At the age of 16, Casiraghi was named number ten on a list of the world's most eligible young women.
-Vanity Fair selected Casiraghi as one of the International Best Dressed List of 2006.

-Casiraghi is often photographed at fashion shows, art exhibits, and equestrian events.

 In December 2011, Casiraghi started dating stand-up comedian and actor Gad Elmaleh.
 Their son, Raphaël, was born on 17 December 2013.
 As Raphaël's parents were not married, he is not included in the line of succession to the Monegasque throne.
 The couple split in June 2015.

-In March 2018, several credible media sources reported Casiraghi's engagement to Dimitri Rassam, the son of French actress Carole Bouquet, and it was widely noted that she wore a diamond ring at Monaco's Rose Ball on 24 March.
+In March 2018, several credible media sources reported Casiraghi's engagement to film producer Dimitri Rassam, the son of French actress Carole Bouquet, and it was widely noted that she wore a diamond ring at Monaco's Rose Ball on 24 March.
 She was visibly pregnant by the summer and the couple chose to postpone a wedding until after the birth of their child.
 On 23 October 2018, she gave birth to a second child, a son named Balthazar.
 The couple married civilly at the Prince's Palace of Monaco on 1 June 2019.
-They celebrated in a reception at the nearby Villa La Vigie in Roquebrune.
-On 29 June 2019, they married religiously at the Abbey of Sainte-Marie de Pierredon, outside Saint-Rémy-de-Provence.
+They celebrated in a reception at the nearby Villa La Vigie in Roquebrune Cap Martin.
+On 29 June 2019, they married religiously at the Abbey of Sainte-Marie de Pierredon, Mouriès, near Saint-Rémy-de-Provence.
+In early 2024, it was reported that the couple had separated and divorced later that year.

+In March 2024, an article in Paris Match suggested a romance between Casiraghi and the Prix Goncourt laureate Nicolas Mathieu with further speculation appearing in Libération.
+Two years on, the relationship gained another round of widespread media speculation as they appeared together in a box at the Rolex Monte-Carlo Masters.
+The photos from that appearance were used for another cover story in Paris Match.
+(Note: Issue 16 for the year, publication date: 9 June 2026.)